DimiMikadze/orca/README.md

 # Create Social Network ![npm](https://img.shields.io/npm/dm/create-social-network) ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-green.svg)

-Create Social Network is a tool for building Social Network applications using React, Node, GraphQL and MongoDB.
-You can set up local Social Network by running one command.
+Create Social Network is a educational project.
+Its main idea is to demonstrate how one can build large scalable project with React, Node, GraphQL, MongoDB and related technologies.
+However you get the core functionality of social network by running one command and then you can build more on top of that.

 ```sh
 npx create-social-network my-network